-Reactor designers are developing a number of small light-water reactor (LWR) and non-LWR designs employing innovative solutions to technical nuclear power issues.
+Reactor designers are developing a number of advanced non light-water reactor (LWR) and light-water small modular reactor (SMR) designs employing innovative solutions to technical nuclear power issues.
 These designs could be used for generating electricity in isolated areas or producing high-temperature process heat for industrial purposes.
-In addition, some utilities are considering licensing small modular reactor designs using the 10 CFR Part 52 combined license (COL) or early site permit (ESP) processes.
-The U.S. Nuclear Regulatory Commission (NRC) expects to receive applications for staff review and approval of small modular reactor (SMR)-related 10 CFR Part 52 applications as early as late-2015.
+In addition, some utilities are considering licensing SMR designs using the 10 CFR Part 52 combined license (COL) or early site permit (ESP) processes.
+The U.S. Nuclear Regulatory Commission (NRC) expects to receive applications for staff review and approval of SMR-related 10 CFR Part 52 applications over the next few years.

-The NRC has developed its current regulations on the basis of experience gained over the past 40 years from the design and operation of large light-water reactor (LWR) facilities.
+The NRC has developed its current regulations on the basis of experience gained over the past 40 years from the design and operation of large LWR facilities.
 Now, to facilitate the licensing of new reactor designs that differ from the current generation of large LWR facilities, the NRC staff seeks to resolve key safety and licensing issues and develop a regulatory infrastructure to support licensing review of these unique reactor designs.
-Toward that end, the staff has identified several potential policy and technical issues associated with licensing small LWR and non-LWR designs.
+Toward that end, the staff has identified several potential policy and technical issues associated with licensing SMR and non-LWR designs.
 The current status of these issues may be found in the series of related Commission documents that span from 2001-2016.
 Although the more recent Commission documents are focused on SMRs, NRC staff recognizes that many of these issues could apply to advanced non-LWR designs in the future.
 The staff has assembled a list that describes the most recent SMR and Advanced Reactor Technical and Policy Issues, provides an updated status, and links to all pertinent references.
 The staff has also assembled a list of stakeholder position papers identifying stakeholder documents that communicate opinions to the staff on technical or policy issues.
 Additionally, the NRC's Office of Nuclear Regulatory Research has engaged in an extensive program focusing on nine key areas of anticipatory and confirmatory research in support of licensing reviews for advanced reactors.
 The NRC also interacts with its international regulatory counterparts to share information.